benhowes/benhowes.github.io/_posts/2019-06-04-zoetrope-journey.md

 date: 2019-06-04 00:00:00 Z
 ---

-In this post, I'm telling the story of how I decided to walk away from an (eventually) successful small company that I started.
+In this post, I'm telling the story of how I decided to walk away from a profitable small company that I started.
 After making £1M in revenue, I made some of my closest friends redundant, let clients go and wound up operations altogether.

 ## Setting the scene
 The company we're talking about is Zoetrope Labs.
 I started it immediately after finishing university in June 2013.
 For the first \~18 months or so, the company raised about £120K and spent nearly all of that on developing a 360&deg; e-commerce photography system - more on that another time.
 The "3D-photography-as-a-service" did not stick at all.
 We were very low on morale, and even lower on cash.
 At that point, we had less than 1 month of money left.